-- We will accept a maximum of 6 credits to be double-counted between the undergraduate and graduate degrees, even if the credit for specific courses to be double-counted adds to more than 6 credit hours.
-However, the balance of the credit remaining after 6 hours are double-counted cannot be counted toward any other Rackham degree requirement.
+- The credit remaining after 6 hours are double-counted cannot be counted toward any other Rackham degree requirement.
 For example, if a student wishes to double-count 2 courses with a total of 8 credits, only 6 of those credits will be applied towards the students MSE degree.
 The 2 remaining credits cannot count toward the MSE degree.

 - This is a sequential program, and no deferment is allowed.
 ME JI-SUGS students must enroll in Rackham immediately upon completion of their undergraduate degree.